 You may recognize Fentanyl from the news.
 It is a synthetic Opioid that has been contaminating and sold under the guise of other Opioids.
 However, Fentanyl is 100 times more potent than Morphine, and 50 to 80 times more potent than Heroin.
 This means that people taking Fentanyl without their knowledge are more likely to overdose.
 In fact, many people are attributing the unknowing distribution of Fentanyl to the recent explosion in opioid overdoses across the country, There were more than 130 overdose-related deaths a day in 2017 in the United States.

-The current opioid epidemic that is sweeping the country is largely due to the careless prescribing and marketing of potent prescription opioids, like OxyContin.
-These prescriptions are potent and people who used them, even for two weeks, were becoming addicted.
-Now, multiple states are filing suits against the pharmaceutical companies that pushed out their opioids with little regard for the consequences.
+The current Opioid epidemic that is sweeping the country is largely due to the careless prescribing and marketing of potent Prescription Opioids, like OxyContin.
+These prescriptions are potent and people who used them, even for 2 weeks, were becoming addicted.
+Now, multiple states are filing suits against the pharmaceutical companies that pushed out their Opioids with little regard for the consequences.
 With the FDA approving Dsuvia, it is possible that we may see even more people suffering from addiction.
-In fact, many who suffer from heroin addiction were initially given a prescription, and people who take a prescription opioid are 40 times more likely to develop an addiction to an illicit opioid.
+In fact, many who suffer from heroin addiction were initially given a prescription, and people who take a prescription Opioid are 40 times more likely to develop an addiction to an illicit Opioid.